 However from my own experience, all connections between humans suffer from communication issues.
 At least my communications do.
 This is the same picture, but now with the possible issues.

-Communications in organisations
+Communications in organizations

 - You prepare to make a good-enough product that is sell-able to the masses.
 (This was done to account for the increasing costs of production, and the consumers accepted it because any product was better than none product at all)